On Air Now 04:00 PM - 06:00 PM

 Mike Moran

-But the biggest controversy during Moran’s tenure with PACE came when the agency prompted a lower-court ruling that allowed it to override local consumer protections of Florida counties — including those of Sarasota County — essentially operating throughout Florida without local oversight.
+But the biggest controversy during Moran’s tenure with PACE came when the agency prompted a lower-court ruling that allowed it to override consumer protections of Florida counties — including those of Sarasota County — essentially operating throughout Florida without local oversight.
 That all happened when Moran was chair of the county commission.
 The Florida Tax Collectors’ Association appealed that court ruling, and the case is now before the Florida Supreme Court.

 One of Moran’s leading critics is fellow Republican Mike Fasano, a former state senator who now serves as tax collector in Pasco County.
 Here’s how Fasano put it in an interview earlier this year with Channel 8 WFLA: